-After your intensive stuttering therapy in the office, you transfer this stutter-free speech into speaking situations outside the clinic and at home.
-You will start with very easy speaking situations and short periods of talking and gradually move to more difficult situations when you are ready.
-This part of the program is completed at home and is monitored by weekly phone calls with the therapist in the office.
-Success in this stuttering or stammering therapy program depends upon this carefully managed follow-up program that lasts about 6 months to one year of daily speaking practice situations.
+During the last part of the intensive stuttering therapy program, you transfer this stutter-reduction speech into speaking situations outside the clinic and at home starting with very easy speaking situations and short periods of talking and gradually moving to more difficult situations until you can talk stutter-reduction all day long.
+This part of the program is completed at home and is monitored by weekly phone calls with the client.
+Success depends upon this carefully managed follow-up program which involves at least one year of daily speaking practice.
 Progress is monitored by weekly phone calls from the therapist.

 Researchers have known for years that this DAF experience reduces or eliminates stuttering in most individuals.
 You hear an echo that sounds like someone else talking alongside you.The DAF signal is used to control your speech rate.
 If you speak VERY SLOWLY, you won’t hear that echo.
 If you speed up, you will start to hear it.
 Of course, you are not stuttering AT ALL speaking at this very slow rate.

 Try it now… Say “Hello, how are you?” at about 2 seconds for each syllable.